 This system provides a number of benefits for any website, but especially for media-rich sites:

-- Using the optimal server to deliver your Web content improves site performance and usability for users who are doing things like streaming video.
+- Improved site performance: Using the optimal server to deliver your Web content improves site performance and usability for users who are doing things like streaming video.

-- Using a CDN keeps your site users from waiting around for content, such as images and videos, to load: buffering and latency, especially with video and e-commerce, is minimized or eliminated.
+- Reduced buffering and latency: Using a CDN keeps your site users from waiting around for content, such as images and videos, to load.
+Buffering and latency, especially with video and e-commerce, is minimized or eliminated.

-- It reduces or eliminates the effects of traffic spikes on the user experience of your site.
+- Reduced traffic spikes: It reduces or eliminates the effects of traffic spikes on the user experience of your site.

-- CDN hosts can keep your sites online by delivering cached pages in the event of downtime.
+- Reduced downtime: CDN hosts can keep your sites online by delivering cached pages in the event of downtime.

-- Tracking how edge servers are used in a CDN can also provide valuable analytics on visitor activity that can lead to a better user experience.
+- Improved analytics: Tracking how edge servers are used in a CDN can also provide valuable analytics on visitor activity that can lead to a better user experience.